CottageLabs/jct_api/README.md

 if preferred, and merging them all together is automatically handled anyway.

+# About Meteor

+Much more info is of course available at meteor.com, but generally Meteor is not very well utilised in this project any more.
+Like coffeescript, it was handy to use before modern node.js improved.
+However it is still a good and well supported framework, so using it causes no harm.
+Whilst many of the features it was designed for are not used because JCT is only an API with a separate static UI, the build, run, and management features of meteor are still used.

+"meteor list" lists all the installed meteor packages

+"meteor add ..." can be used to add a meteor package

+"meteor remove ..." will remove one

+"meteor npm install --save ..." can be used to install and manage node packages

+"meteor npm uninstall ..." will uninstall a node package.

+Meteor also handles dependencies, and the version of Node to use, internally.

 ## Installing on a virtual machine (optional)

 A 4GB 2vCPU DO machine with the latest Ubuntu server works fine.